George Bernard Shaw (1856-1950)

 Dietrich, Richard Farr.
 Full-text chapters on Shaw from Richard Farr Dietrich's British Drama 1890 to 1950: A Critical History.
 Chapter on Early Shaw; Chapter on Shaw's plays 1900-1930; Chapter on Late Shaw.
 For British Drama Table of Contents.

 "Music, Theater, and Popular Entertainment in Victorian Britain," an overview from the Victorian Web.

-Mazer, Cary M. A brief introduction to Shaw from a Univ. of Penn. drama professor.
+Mazer, Cary M. A brief biography of Shaw from a Univ. of Penn. drama professor.